 * Prioritize enforcement of existing laws

-* Make it more difficult for mentally ill to acquire firearms
+* Make it more difficult to acquire firearms for persons with severe cognitive/behavioral issues

 * Allow armed citizens in workplaces, schools, public